L’Artisan French Restaurant

 It’s likely that you’ll be sat downstairs, since upstairs is only opened as and when needed.
 Tables are nicely spaced and there are no really dud seats.
 You’ll either have your back to the bar or the street, except for a couple of tables by the window.

-On our visit we were offered an amuse-bouche of marinated salmon with vegetables on arrival.
+We were offered an amuse-bouche of marinated salmon with vegetables.

 ‘A Walk in the Forest…’